lkzeric/Embedded_System/Debugging_Experiences/CaseStudy.md

     2. Load the .axf file onto the target CPU to debug from main() using a JTAG debugger
     3. After the CPU set to the first line of main(), single-stepping could be used to locate fail point
 - Root Cause:
-    1. The fail point was the first commands that controller send to Nand Flash directly
+    1. The fail point was the first commands that controller send to NAND Flash directly
     2. The clock of the controller was not synchronized with the NAND Flash clock, which resulted in the commands being misinterpreted.
 - Solution:
     1. Confirm that the clock speeds of the controller and NAND Flash have been set correctly.